Sseej/miniCapstone2/README.md

 # miniCapstone2
-A project for [describe purpose here].
+A project for our Subjects in SIA_IT206 & IM_IT104.

 ## Setup
 1. Clone the repository: